-Security officers patrol campus buildings and grounds to ensure the public welfare.
+Security officers patrol and have access to all campus buildings and grounds to ensure the public welfare.
 Their jurisdiction covers the main campus and everything within the Clery maps (see Appendix B-1, B-2 and B-3).
 The Gloucester campus is located at 1400 Tanyard Road, Sewell, N.J.
 08080 which is part of Deptford Township, N.J.
 It is situated north of Salina Road, west of Route 55 and south of Gloucester County Institute of Technology in Gloucester County, New Jersey.
 The number of officers varies according to the time of day and expected level of activity.
 All officers are trained to assist in situations ranging from emergency response to general advice on crime prevention.
+There are no on-campus student housing at the Gloucester campus.

 Security officers on the Gloucester campus are not licensed to carry firearms and do not have arrest powers.
+Any maintenance issues discovered by security such as lighting and trip hazards are reported to facilities manager.